McMumf/cd2/README.md

 ## Use

 * > cd2 GitProject
-   * This will navigate you to a directory to defined
+   * This will navigate you to a directory you defined

 ## Adding a path